leiachung41/leiachung41.github.io/README.md

 # pre_Portfolio

-This portfolio has 2 part.
+This portfolio has two parts.
 Part 1 is projects from **Udacity: Front-End Web Developer Nanodegree Program**.
 Part 2 is practice myself while self study from online sources.

 ## Part 1